kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 -----------------------------------------

 References are implemented using pointers.
 References act like a const pointer that's dereferenced automatically.
 And like a dereferenced pointer ``*p``, which yields an lvalue, a reference, too, is an lvalue expression.
-The concepts of lvalues and rvalues help explain C++ reference types, and the real strength of references comes out in operator overloading.
+The real strength of references comes out in operator overloading.

 Advantage over Pointers
 -----------------------

-References allow classes to overloaded built in operators while still allowing objects to passed as arguments.
-When reference-to-const arguments are used, the same syntax and exactly the same usage as pass-by-value is supported.
+References allow classes to overload built in operators while still allowing objects to be passed as arguments.
+When reference-to-const arguments are used, they work identical, in terms of usage and syntax, to pass-by-value arguments.
 For example,

 .. code-block:: cpp